 #6.
 Master the Art of Personal Sales and Customer Service

-No matter how much marketing evolves, creating a genuine connection to potential customers will always make a difference.
+No matter how much marketing evolves, creating a genuine connection to each MSP client will always make a difference.
 Make an effort to stop by clients’ offices personally to introduce yourself and your company’s services.
 Take the initiative to speak with the manager/owner and guide them.
 Provide them with an information leaflet that contains key details of your services, such as pricing, and explain why your services stand apart.

 #7.
 Weave a Credible Business Network

 For more marketing and selling power, network with business owners!

 Join your local Chamber of Commerce, networking groups, and volunteer organizations.